AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 :node([attr="value"]):edge(*):?node(.has-selection) { color: blue; }
 ```

-All three selectors match the same set of paths, and the question-mark symbol, limited to one per path, indicates which thing, which node or edge, to select for styling.
+Above, all three selectors match the same set of paths and the question-mark symbol, limited to one per path, indicates which thing, which node or edge, to select for styling.

 ## Logical Operations